- Did you run into a hdaudbus.sys missing/ corrupted/ not working error on Windows 10?

 - Follow the on-screen instructions to finish the installation of the driver.

 Note: If you are prompt by a user account control message, select Yes to allow the installation.

 - After you installed the driver, you need to reboot your Windows device.

-- After the check is finished, reboot your Windows 8.1 or Windows 10 device and check again to see if you get the “MICROSOFT HDAUDBUS.SYS” error message.
+After the check is finished, reboot your device and check again to see if you get the hdaudbus.sys error message.

 If you haven’t installed an antivirus on your machine, this list of the best antivirus tools for Windows 10 may help you decide which one to install.

-- In the command prompt window, enter the command “regsvr32 hdaudbus.sys” without the quotes.
+- In the command prompt window, enter the following command and press Enter:

-- Check to see if the “MICROSOFT HDAUDBUS.SYS” error message persists.
+- Check to see if the error message persists.

 5. Clean your Registry

-- Enter the sfc /scannow command > hit Enter
+- Enter the sfc /scannow and hit Enter

 - Wait until SFC scans your system and fixes problematic files